Every business needs a website.

 People read books but scan web pages.

-People rarely read web pages, instead they scan, picking out individual words and sentences.
-Don’t think Shakepseare—think ‘byte sized chunks’!
-Use highlighted keywords, sub-headings and bulleted lists.
+People rarely read web pages.
+Instead they scan, picking out individual words and sentences.
+Forget big slabs of text — think ‘byte sized chunks’.
+Create defined sections and columns, sub-headings and bulleted lists.

-If the web’s an information superhighway, your website’s a billboard and needs to have impact.
-Would you fill a billboard with tiny text?
+If the web is an information superhighway, your website is a billboard and needs to make an impact.
+Would you fill a billboard with a 1,000 word essay?
 First impressions are all about the first glance.
 Embrace white space.
 Hone your messaging.
 Structure your pages around clear headings.

-Save the ‘deep dive’ content for blog posts.
-See more information about scannability from the Nielson Norman Group.
+Save the long-form content for blog posts.
+See more information about scannability from UX Planet.

 “One of the most important things you can do is to put as much thought into your sub-headings as your page title.